 - Maintaining Status While on OPT and OPT Reporting Requirements

 In order to be issued the new I-20, submit the following to the ISS office:

 - Employer letter stating the following: Employer name, address, and E-verify number; your job title

 - If this is a new employer, you must also complete the online OPT Employment Update Form

-You will compile your own packet for USCIS - see STEM OPT Filing Procedure for a list of required documents.
+You will compile your own packet for USCIS - see STEM OPT Filing Procedure (PDF) for a list of required documents.

-- Please carefully read through the entire Form I-983 Training Plan and Instructions with your employer, as you are required to sign that you have read, understand, and will adhere to this plan.
+- Please carefully read through the entire Form I-983 Training Plan (PDF) and Instructions (PDF) with your employer, as you are required to sign that you have read, understand, and will adhere to this plan.